tonywok/realms/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/tonywok/realms.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

 ## Copyright

 This is an implementation of the game Star Realms, which was created by [White Wizard Games](http://www.whitewizardgames.com).
-While the code conforms to the MIT license, any intellectual property falls under their copyright.
+While the code conforms to the MIT license, any intellectual property, of which I've made an effort to include none of, falls under their copyright.